immortalillusions/Snapshot/README.md

   -> POST /api/webhooks/google-calendar
   -> incremental Calendar reconciliation
   -> Postgres task update
-  -> Today and Tomorrow summary updates
+  -> daily and affected weekly summary updates
 ```

+Weekly summaries are scheduled on Saturday, cover that Saturday through the following Sunday inclusive, and omit completed tasks.
+They are generated automatically up to four calendar months ahead.
+Specific weeks can be requested from Settings and remain updated until removed.

 The dashboard does not receive a browser push from the server so we need to click reload to read the updated db